Risheit/cscd58-load-balancer/docs/Experimentations.md

 > - The weights were assignmed manually by me when setting up the tests, When assigning those weights, I placed larger weights on servers with lower maximum delays, but the value for each weight was chosen somewhat arbitrarily.
 More accurate server weights, or server weights defined by the load balancer based on some algorithm are likely to perform better than the weights I defined here.

 A few interesting trends emerge when looking at the different load balancer strategies in each scenario.

-#### Random Selection

-There's not a lot to discuss about the random selection strategy.
-Predictably, it's easily the worst between the three strategies tested, with mean and median client times up to five times worse than the least connections (LC) or weighted round robin (WRR) strategies.

 #### Weighted Round Robin